Nolu-M/Notes-code/README.md

     - facilitates analytical processing, gets its name from what the schema looks like when looking at its entity relationship diagram
     - denormalized to improve read performance over large datasets
     - centre of star = fact table: store numerical facts about a business
+    - dimension tables connect directly to the fact table
+    - data marts use a star-schema approach
 ![image](https://github.com/Nolu-M/Python/assets/119700411/96c9bed0-bb28-46e6-b880-a3b4446b3828)
 ![image](https://github.com/Nolu-M/Python/assets/119700411/aff2a63e-962d-409a-be0f-7da34496fd71)